The Best Life Insurance Companies For 2020

 The main downfall is the price.
 Because you’re paying for a longer period of time in addition to paying for cash value, whole life insurance can cost significantly more than term for the same death benefits.

 The big question is… Is the price worth it?
-Once again, if you think you’ll have paid off most of your assets by the time you pass, you might want to go with term life insurance.
+Once again, if you think you’ll have paid off most of the loans on your assets by the time you pass, you might want to go with term life insurance.
 If your financial situation is a bit more up in the air, whole life insurance could be better for your family.

 You have to pay fees if you trade in your coverage for the cash value.
 You knew it had to be too good to be true, didn’t you?
 You don’t get all the cash you’ve accumulated—you have to pay fees.
 The amount you’ll pay in fees depends on the company.